mborgerson/wiki-export/wiki/Xtf.md

 ---------------

-The dashboard fonts were designed by [Steve Matteson](/wiki/Wikipedia:Steve_Matteson "wikilink") for use on the Xbox as well as for promotional materials.
+The dashboard fonts were designed by [Steve Matteson](/wiki/Wikipedia:Steve_Matteson "wikilink") for use on the Xbox Dashboard as well as for promotional materials.
 Matteson would later create the [Convection fonts used on the Xbox 360](https://www.fonts.com/font/microsoft/convection).

 Each font contains 7365 glyphs.